-- That the subject's site specific operating costs are not supported by any market evidence or studies. - That the assessed operating costs applied to the subject are reasonable and supported by a third party study. - ISSUE 5: The physical condition of the building is not reflected in the assessment and therefore should be reduced by adjusting the Income Approach for one of the following options: - (a) increase the vacancy allowance to 10%, - (b) remove the capital value of vacant space by \$50.00 per SF, or - (c) remove the redevelopment costs (deferred maintenance) of \$5,665,000
+That the subject's site specific operating costs are not supported by any market evidence or studies.

+ISSUE 3: The physical condition of the building is not reflected in the assessment and therefore should be reduced by adjusting the Income Approach for one of the following options:

-(or half of the \$11,330,000) applicable to the subject.
+- (a) increase the vacancy allowance to 10%, - (b) remove the capital value of vacant space by \$50.00 per SF, or - (c) remove the redevelopment costs (deferred maintenance) of \$2,832,500 (or one quarter of the \$11,330,000) applicable to the subject.

-The Complainant along with Exhibit C1 provided the following evidence with respect to the vacancy allowance issue:
+The Complainant stated that arguments and evidence made on this issue are the same and are brought forward from hearing number 63917.
+Therefore, the Complainant along with Exhibit C1 provided the following evidence with respect to the vacancy allowance issue: